 This section specifies detailed emissions and susceptibility requirements and the associated test procedures.
 Table IV is a list of the specific requirements established by this standard identified by requirement number and title.
 General test procedures are included in this section.
-Specific test procedures are implemented by the Government approved EMITP.
-All results of tests performed to demonstrate compliance with the requirements are to be documented in the EMITR and forwarded to the Command or agency concerned for evaluation prior to acceptance of the equipment or subsystem.
-Design procedures and techniques for the control of EMI shall be described in the EMICP.
+Specific test procedures are implemented by the Government approved EMITP (see 6.3).
+All results of tests performed to demonstrate compliance with the requirements are to be documented in the EMITR (see 6.3) and forwarded to the Command or agency concerned for evaluation prior to acceptance of the equipment or subsystem.
+Design procedures and techniques for the control of EMI shall be described in the EMICP (see 6.3).
 Approval of design procedures and techniques described in the EMICP does not relieve the supplier of the responsibility of meeting the contractual emission, susceptibility, and design requirements.